 The live sessions were a hit!
 Our team had 6 live sessions, including summits, and participated in panel discussions as well.
 Additionally, the experience from the viewer side was also positive.
 There was a lot of talk about the chat functionality and how it positively impacted the experience.

 “Having a live chat has been a great way to connect this year with videos.
 I find myself watching YouTube premieres more often with the chat interaction and DrupalCon was no different.
 It keeps your focus on the presentation and draws you back to key ideas that you may not have picked up on.
 I think gathering as one at a specific time to watch a presentation with live chat keeps your focus and gives you more of the in-person event feel.”

 “As a presenter, the interaction and delivery of content was better than I expected, and pretty effective.”

 -Mario Hernandez, Head of Learning

 Mediacurrent was excited to present at DrupalCon, and we hope you had a chance to join some of our sessions.
-If you did miss them, or you would like to review them again, recordings of each session will be added as soon as they become available, so check back soon.
+If you did miss them, or you would like to review them again, check out the session recordings below.

 DrupalCon Global was a different experience from previous DrupalCons for everyone involved.
 We are grateful to all of the conference organizers for the work they put into making this year’s event a success, especially given all of the circumstances they had to work through.
 Even with all the changes, our team had a great time connecting with the community and sharing knowledge and insight, and we can’t wait until next year to see you again.
 We would love to hear your thoughts about the event—leave us a comment with your key takeaways.